adamk5550/docs/tools/linters/JSCS.md

 > JSCS — JavaScript Code Style is a code style linter which checks your code against your chosen preset coding standard.
 See [mdevils/node-jscs](https://github.com/mdevils/node-jscs) for more informations about JSCS.

 We recommend that you use this with Atom however it is available on a range of other tools.
+I will be looking into using JSCS with Gulp which will allow everyone to use the tool.

 The following installation and setup is for Atom and the Airbnb ES5 coding standards.